LES PARTICULES

 Manon Lanjouère forges spectral images that resemble a new nosology.
 Her classification of the mutations that transform underwater life forms into a repertoire of refuse borrows notably from the photographic iconography of plants in the early nineteenth century.

-michel poivert, Photography historian and curator
+Michel Poivert, photography historian and curator

 Inspired by Anna Atkins’ British Algae herbarium, or Ernst Haeckel’s sublime plates on Nature’s Artistic Forms, Manon Lanjouère uses various photographic processes such as cyanotype to represent this underwater world.
 She uses the waste products themselves – cotton buds, ballpoint pens, hairbrushes… and other plastic objects found on beaches – to reproduce the shapes of endangered species.
 Ballpoint pens become thalassionema nitzschiode and a simple hair elastic, guinardia striata.